Body composition is somewhat of a vague term since technically it refers to the complete elemental makeup of a human organism.

 But there is one method that has been revered as the “gold standard” for measuring body composition, and that is the dual-energy x-ray absorptiometry (DEXA) route.

 This method of measuring body composition utilizes two energetically different laser beams.
 These beams assess the amount of absorption of each ray by bone tissue.
 While DEXA scans are highly accurate, they are not as readily available (or cost-effective) as less sophisticated methods.

 The cost for a DEXA scan generally ranges between $150-$300, but it can vary based on your medical and insurance coverage, and why you are performing the procedure.

-It is generally advised that most individuals (especially those who are avid gym rats) have some idea of their body composition; this way they can effectively monitor progress and have gauge of their body fat percentage.
+It is generally advised that most individuals, especially those who are avid gym rats, have some idea of their body composition.
+This way they can effectively monitor progress and have a gauge of their body fat percentage.